krose/entsoeapi/README.md

 ## Example

 You use the eic codes to get the data.
-Let’s try to find the eic codes for Germany.
+Let’s try to find the eic code for Germany.

 ``` r